In Brief

 | Rear hinge / tipping pivot | Not applicable | Inspect every 12 months, bushing replacement |

-| Tank welding | Certified welder ISO 9606-1 (stainless) | S355 or stainless welding |
+| Tank welding | Certified welder ISO 9606-1 (stainless) | Aluminium welding (pressure vessel) |

-| Pressure vessel inspection (TDT) | Mandatory every 6 years | Not applicable as pressure vessel |
+| Pressure vessel inspection (TDT) | Mandatory (pressure vessel) | Mandatory (pressure vessel) |

-| Passivation after repair | Mandatory for food-grade versions | Optional for stainless versions |
+| Passivation after repair | Mandatory for food-grade versions | Not applicable (aluminium) |

 Common EUT Faults